How might we prevent acquired infections in hospitals?

 To combat this issue, I joined the open-source hardware community during the pandemic lockdown and developed Sterilo, a fabric-based sterilizer to prevent cross-contamination in isolation wards.
 This project won the MIT COVID-19 Challenge, helping us get an initial round of grant-based funding and helping us gain confidence to co-found Dverse Labs, and launch UVfy: an autonomous disinfection system for elevators.

-UVfy is an autonomous disinfection system for elevators that uses ultraviolet (UV-C) technology to kill dangerous disease-causing pathogens.
+What is UVfy?
+It’s an autonomous disinfection system for elevators that uses ultraviolet (UV-C) technology to kill dangerous disease-causing pathogens.

-My role as a co-founder at Dverse Labs involved driving the vision, product strategy for UVfy, leading to its adoption across 7 hospitals in India with 3000+ daily active users (healthcare workers).
+My role as a founding team member at Dverse Labs involved driving the vision, product strategy for UVfy, leading to its adoption across 7 hospitals in India with 3000+ daily active users (healthcare workers).
 Broadly, my responsibilities involved product design, user research, fundraising, website design, marketing and sales.

 Product Development